 Bryce Canyon National Park in Utah, USA isn’t a canyon, but a series of carved out natural amphitheaters.
-It’s known for the colorful formations of hoodoos, fins and natural bridges.

 What creates these unique rock structures?
 The erosion process begins with rain water seeping into cracks in the rock.
 Due to its high elevation, the nights are cold at Bryce Canyon.
 The water freezes, expands and breaks the rock apart.